-World renowned for the Indianapolis 500 and upcoming host of the 2012 Super Bowl, Indianapolis is truly the sports capital of the world!
+World renowned for the Indianapolis 500 and host of the 2012 Super Bowl, Indianapolis is truly the sports capital of the world!
 Whether you’re playing on the field or cheering in the stands, you can find your favorite sports in Indianapolis.

 The city supports professional teams in every major sport:

 - The Indianapolis Colts

 - The Indiana Pacers

 You can enjoy them all!
 And don’t forget the Indianapolis 500 and the Brickyard 400 at the legendary Indianapolis Motor Speedway.